choria-io/vagrant-demo/environments/production/modules/postgresql/REFERENCE.md

 * [`postgresql::server::database`](#postgresqlserverdatabase): Define for creating a database.
 * [`postgresql::server::database_grant`](#postgresqlserverdatabase_grant): Manage a database grant.
 * [`postgresql::server::db`](#postgresqlserverdb): Define for conveniently creating a role, database and assigning the correctpermissions.
+* [`postgresql::server::default_privileges`](#postgresqlserverdefault_privileges): Manage a database defaults privileges.
+Only works with PostgreSQL version 9.6 and above.
 * [`postgresql::server::extension`](#postgresqlserverextension): Activate an extension on a postgresql database.
 * [`postgresql::server::grant`](#postgresqlservergrant): Define for granting permissions to roles.
 * [`postgresql::server::grant_role`](#postgresqlservergrant_role): Define for granting membership to a role.